NREL/resstock/measures/PeakPeriodSchedulesShift/README.md

 ### Schedules: Peak Period Allow Stacking
 Whether schedules can be shifted to periods that already have non-zero schedule values.
 Defaults to true.
+Note that stacking runs the risk of creating out-of-range schedule values.
 **Name:** schedules_peak_period_allow_stacking,
 **Type:** Boolean,
 **Units:** ,